nandorojo/burnt/README.md

 You can edit the iOS files in `ios/`, and then update the JS accordingly in `src`.

 ## Thanks

+Special thanks to [Tomasz Sapeta](https://twitter.com/tsapeta) for offering help along the way.

 Expo Modules made this so easy to build, and all with Swift – no Objective C. It's my first time writing Swift, and it was truly a breeze.